optimisticlucio/powerdown-wiki/concept/servers.md

 ---

-## Databases
+## Database

-The databases will be mostly SQLite tables stored on Cloudflare's D1 service, and partially file hosting databases on the R2 service.
+The database will be mostly SQLite tables stored on Cloudflare's D1 service, and partially file hosting on the R2 service.

 ```mermaid
 graph LR